Tools4everBV/HelloID-Conn-SA-Full-AD-AccountCreate-Bulk/README.md

 <!-- Description -->
 ## Description
-This HelloID Service Automation Delegated Form provides functionality for bulk AD user account creation.
+This HelloID Service Automation Delegated Form provides functionality for bulk AD user account creation using a CSV file.
 The following options are available:
  1. Manual provide a CSV file containing the account details (a sample file is provided). _Please note that you can not upload this file using HelloID_
  2. Select one, multiple or all AD accounts to be created in bulk